Exact augmented Lagrangian duality for mixed integer convex optimization: Proofs of the Theorems

 where ${\1}$ is the vector of ones.
 We have the recession cone of $S'$

 Alternatively,

 Since $\rec(F_R) \cap \rec(f) = \{\bz\}$.
-It follows that $S'$ is a compact set, and consequently $S$ is a compact set. \end{proof} \begin{prop} If $\rec(f)$, recession cone of $f$ and the recession cone of $F_R$, the feasible set of continuous relaxation of \textup{\MICP}, have no common non-trivial directions of recession, then $\lim_{\rho\to\infty} z^{LD+}_{\rho} = \zIP $. \end{prop} \begin{proof} Recall that the augmented Lagrangian relaxation of \MICP{} is defined as
+It follows that $S'$ is a compact set, and consequently $S$ is a compact set. \end{proof} \begin{proposition} If $\rec(f)$, recession cone of $f$ and the recession cone of $F_R$, the feasible set of continuous relaxation of \textup{\MICP}, have no common non-trivial directions of recession, then $\lim_{\rho\to\infty} z^{LD+}_{\rho} = \zIP $. \end{proposition} \begin{proof} Recall that the augmented Lagrangian relaxation of \MICP{} is defined as